-This article has presented a new reduced order modelling technique for solving general eigenvalue problems.
-The method is general in that it can be extended to other fields and applications, but here its use has been demonstrated in the calculation of the eigenvalue (K{eff}) for reactor criticality problems.
-The reduced order model was based on POD technologies whereby the basis functions of the new model were generated from the singular value decomposition of a snapshot matrix.
-In order to generate the snapshot matrix an unorthodox approach was used in solving the full model eigenvalue problem.
-Here a time dependent form of the eigenvalue problem was developed and resolved.
-Whilst this pseudo time approach has been used in previous work (unrelated to reduced order methods) cited in this article, the equation used in this work is of a different form.
-Using a time dependent equation enabled one to create a snapshot matrix by taking the solutions at various time instances of the full model as it evolved to its steady state.
+This article has presented a new reduced-order modelling technique for solving general eigenvalue problems.
+The method is arbitrary in that it can be extended to other fields and applications, but here its use has been demonstrated in the calculation of the eigenvalue (K{eff}) for reactor criticality problems.
+The ROM was based on POD technologies whereby the basis functions of the new model were generated from the SVD of a snapshot matrix.
+To generate the snapshot matrix, an unorthodox approach was used in solving the full-model eigenvalue problem.
+Here, a time-dependent form of the eigenvalue problem was developed and resolved.
+Although this pseudo-time approach has been used in previous work (unrelated to ROMs) cited in this article, the equation used in this work is of a different form.
+Using a time-dependent equation enabled one to create a snapshot matrix by taking the solutions at various time instances of the full model as it evolved to its steady state.
 From here on, one could then follow the traditional POD route in generating the reduced basis functions.
-In the formulation presented, this was carried out within a framework where the full model was resolved using finite elements.
+In the formulation presented, this was carried out within a framework where the full model was resolved using FEs.

-To demonstrate the capabilities of the reduced order model, 2 numerical examples have been presented.
-The first was a 1D example and this was used to demonstrate the general properties of the reduced model to be working.
-The second example used a mock 2D reactor with a more demanding geometry that is typically seen in reactor physics applications.
+To demonstrate the capabilities of the reduced order model, two numerical examples have been presented.
+The first was a one-dimensional example, and this was used to demonstrate the general properties of the reduced model to be working.
+The second example used a mock two-dimensional reactor with a more demanding geometry that is typically seen in RP applications.
 A number of important points were highlighted in the numerical examples.
-One was that the POD models could efficiently reproduce the eigenvalues for the problems used in generating the POD functions, as one would expect.
+One was that the POD models could efficiently reproduce the eigenvalues for the problems used in generating the POD basis functions, as one would expect.
 However, when the materials properties were varied to pose new, or unseen, problems, the POD formulation could still generate accurate estimates of the eigenvalues.
-To add further encouragement, the POD bases performed very well in reproducing problems that had significant changes in their geometry in comparison to the problems used in the POD generation.
+To add further encouragement, the POD bases performed very well in reproducing problems that had significant changes in their geometry in comparison with the problems used in the POD generation.

 This was observed in both numerical examples, for which the eigenvalue estimates were still within an acceptable margin of error.
 In addition to this, the eigenfunctions, of fluxes, were also reproduced to a high degree of accuracy.
-Even in the more demanding problems the fluxes were shown to capture the features of the reference solutions.
-However there were a few issues raised in the examples shown.
-In addition to method using the more expensive time dependent full model formulation, the POD eigenvalues occasionally showed rising errors with increased expansion size.
-However this issue appears to be rare and so should not distract from the main results showing the method to be working well.
+Even in the more demanding problems, the fluxes were shown to capture the features of the reference solutions.
+However, there were a few issues raised in the examples shown.
+In addition to method using the more expensive time-dependent full-model formulation, the POD eigenvalues occasionally showed rising errors with increased expansion size.
+However, this issue appears to be rare and so should not distract from the main results showing the method to be working well.
+In summary, the POD method is shown to have potential for solving the eigenvalue problem, particularly for RP applications.
+The test cases used were based on previous benchmark problems and so similar POD performance would be expected for similar problem types.
+How well the method works for different problems will be the focus of future work.